 Develop broad expertise in Sports and Exercise Sciences, or specialise in Physiology or Biomechanics.

 Teaching staff on the programme are comprised of both research active and applied Sport and Exercise Scientists, providing students with in-depth knowledge from theoretical and practical perspectives.

-- Become part of our Sports and Exercise Science Research Group and access departmental seminars discussing the latest sports and exercise research.
+Become part of an active group of researchers, and join departmental seminars discussing the latest sports and exercise research.